 It’s too easy to fall into the trap of accepting everything that comes your way.
 But sometimes you need to just step back and realize that what you truly crave is isolation.
 It’s okay to say no!
 (And bonus: Saying no feels oh so good on the wallet.)

 Sometimes all you need in life is a good plan.
-Take time to review where you are in life―in your career, with your family/friends, your finances and your goals.
+Take time to review where you are in life―in your career, with your family/friends, your finances, and your goals.
 And then jot down where you want to see yourself in a year, five years, ten years, etc. You’ll come out feeling rejuvenated and driven to make these goals happen.
 Now’s the time to invest in your future.

 Don’t carry your hurdles by yourself.
 There are so many people out there that want to help see you succeed!
 Whether it’s simply chatting on the phone with a family member about your day, inviting a friend over to unload what’s on your mind, starting the conversation about money with your partner, or even talking to one of our counsellors and money coaches about your financial worries, you have don’t have to handle it alone.